Home

 • Hypermagnesemia

-This type of problem is almost EXCLUSIVELY in those with impaired kidney function, which includes those who have:
+This type of problem is almost exclusively in those with impaired kidney function or those who do not move their bowels, including:

 • Kidney Failure